Macrometacorp/docs/docs/photoniq/p3/view-p3-alerts.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-After you have created one or more policies, you can track P3 metrics on the dashboard.
+After you have created one or more policies, you can track P3 alerts on the dashboard.

 ## View Alerts